Pierce Erez-Henderson

 As the stewards for our community’s cultural infrastructure, we organized civil society, inventoried the city’s organizational resources across sectors with experts, and convened dozens of public and private stakeholders for equitable economic development.
 Our motivation was to build a more adaptive, creative, and resilient Winston Salem.

-Collaborators: JD Wilson (President, Chair of Board of Directors), seven trustees and dozens of advisors and committee members
+Collaborators: President, Chair of Board of Directors, seven trustees and dozens of advisors and committee members